Mathinoc/Bookmarks/README.md

 1. Fork this repo and clone a copy on your local machine.

-2. Install the dependencies: run `npm i` from the bookmarks folder
+2. Install the dependencies: run `npm i` from the bookmarks folder.

-3. Start the app: run `npm start` to run the app in a development mode.
+3. Start the app: run `npm start` from the bookmarks folder to run the app in a development mode.

 ## Running tests